j842-deprecated/old_docker-ansible/README.md

 # docker-ansible

-A simple docker container to run Ansible.
+A simple docker container to run an interactive Ansible session, using playbooks stored on the host.
+Configuration (SSH Keys and the Ansible configuration file) are stored in a volume container.
+All work is done as root user in the container.
 Available in Docker Hub as [j842/ansible](https://hub.docker.com/r/j842/ansible/) and GitHub as [j842/docker-ansible](https://github.com/j842/docker-ansible).

-## SCRIPTS
+## INSTALLATION

 After checking out the repo, run the following scripts in bin: